Pricing Data

 BLS occupational wage data

-Use this component when the question needs occupational wage baselines by role, geography, industry, or level.
+Use this workflow when the question needs occupational wage baselines by role, geography, industry, or level.
 GovTribe AI can map a business-facing labor role to a defensible occupation and use wage data as a starting point for cost realism.

 This is valuable when you need a labor-cost baseline before applying burden, fee, escalation, location adjustments, or market comparisons.